ya0guang/agora/README.md

 ### Reproducing the Verification Results

-1. Place the compiled SPEC 2006 binaries under `resources/`
+**Note: due to copyright concern, SPEC 2006 benchmark (even the binary format) cannot be included in this repository.
+Please purchase the software.** Then place the compiled SPEC 2006 binaries under `resources/`.
-2. Run the script `./test_verify_sfi_all.sh`

-The verification should pass.
+#### SFI Policy Verification

+##### Verifiability

+- [Not recommanded] Run the script `./test_verify_sfi_all.sh` to reproduce the verification results for all SPEC 2006 benchmarks tested by us.
+This could take a long time to finish, so we would advice running several of the SPEC 2006 benchmarks instead.
+  - **Note**: several functions may fail to verify due to the minor difference of the toolchains and too restrictive policies.
+The expected number of failed functions is below 5.
+  - The verification results will be directly printed to the console.

+##### Reproducing Fig. 7 (Partial)

+#### LVI Policy Verification

 ### Reproducing the Smart Contract Results